 You should be able to cast this on a standard light spinning setup.
 Even some finesse baitcasters can cast these small trout lures.

-Soft plastics like this should work equally well on streams and lakes.
+Soft plastics like this should work well on both streams and lakes.

-When fishing lakes or ponds, try vertically jigging them over structure.
+When fishing lakes or ponds, try vertically jigging soft plastics swimbaits over structure.
 This can be especially effective when the fish are deep.

 Jerkbaits For Catching Trout

 Normally, anglers don’t associate jerkbaits with trout fishing.
 But they can definitely work.

 Small floating Rapalas in a rainbow trout pattern can be very effective on small streams.

 Simply fish them downstream and retrieve them by pools and current breaks.

 Look for obvious ambush points.
 For example, if there is a boulder in a shallow river, cast upstream past the boulder.

 Then, retrieve the jerkbait fast enough to get the action going.
 Pass the jerkbait close to the boulder.
 Don’t be surprised to see a trout dart out and claim your lure.